hphelion/documentation/v13/bindings.fog.compute.md

                 :networks => ["nework_id"]
         )

-6. Create a persistent server by passing in a bootable volume:
+7. Create a Linux-based persistent server by passing in a bootable volume:

         new_server = conn.servers.create(
                 :name=> "My Sticky Server",